- About NFL Game Pass

 - Best VPNs to bypass blackouts

-The NFL 2019/2020 season is finally here, and boy are we excited.
-The 100th edition kicked off in style on Thursday night as the Green Bay Packers defeated the Chicago Bears.
-This year’s opener didn’t feature the defending champion, with the National Football League opting for two of its oldest teams instead.
+The NFL 2020/2021 season is finally here, and boy are we excited.
+The 101st edition kicked off in style on Thursday night as the defending champions Kansas City Chiefs defeated the Houston Texans.
+Last year’s opener didn’t feature the defending champion, with the National Football League opting for two of its oldest teams instead.

 The regular season will include 256 games, played over 17 weeks.
 And if you’re a cord-cutter who will be streaming all these matches as I will, then NFL Game Pass is your go-to destination.